stellarwp/shepherd/docs/tasks.md

 ## Task Design Principles

-When creating tasks, follow these principles:
+Follow these principles when creating tasks:

 ### 1. Idempotent Operations

-A Task's `process()` method should be safe to run multiple times with different arguments:
+Tasks should be safe to run multiple times:

 ### 2. Clear Error Handling